 Every residence hall has a staff of Resident Assistants (RAs).
-The RAs are upper-class students, living on each floor, who have been trained in many areas to make the students' experience in the residence hall healthy, safe, fun, educational, and memorable.
+These upper-class students live on each floor as representatives of the Student Life staff.
+The RAs are skilled paraprofessionals who have been trained in several areas to make the student's experience in the residence hall healthy, safe, fun, educational and memorable.